 Though you can always find this salsa paired with Cochinita Pibil, there is no reason you can’t enjoy it with any other taco!
-In my opinion, it would work with carnitas, pulled pork and even chicken tacos.
+In my opinion, it would work with carnitas, pulled pork, and even chicken tacos.

 This Salsa Has a Kick to It

 This is a spicy one folks!
 The mix of red onion and Habanero give it a special zing!
 If you’ve ever handled Habanero Peppers, then you know you have to be careful when touching it and cutting it.
 One bad move and you can be in pain for hours!
-So please be careful when handling it, use gloves if you have some, and wash your hands thoroughly afterwards.
+So please be careful when handling it, use gloves if you have some, and wash your hands thoroughly afterward.

 The Perfect Addition to Cochinita Pibil

 This salsa is simple to make and should definitely be made when making Cochinita Pibil.

 I recently had a fun day with my Mexican friend, Mari, and we cooked some Cochinita Pibil in my Instant Pot.
 It was so delicious and so easy to make.
 You can read all about it and get the recipe here.
 She, of course, also showed us how to make the traditional salsa that always tops Cochinita Pibil.
 So without further ado, let’s get to the Pickled Onion & Habanero Salsa to top those tacos!

 Just a few simple steps and you’ll be enjoying some delicious authentic Red Onion & Habanero Salsa.
 Here we go!